geoserver/geoserver/doc/en/user/source/styling/sld-extensions/uom.rst

 The SLD 1.0 specification allows giving symbolizer sizes in a single unit of measure: pixels.
 This means that the size of symbolizers is the same at all zoom levels (which is commonly the desired behaviour).

 The Symbology Encoding 1.1 specification provides a ``uom`` attribute on ``Symbolizer`` elements.
-This allows specifying sizes in ground units of metres or feet, as well as the default screen pixels.
-When ground units are used, the screen size of symbolizers increases as the map is zoomed in.
+This allows specifying styling parameter sizes in ground units of metres or feet, as well as the default screen pixels.
+When ground units are used, the screen size of styled elements increases as the map is zoomed in to larger scales.
 GeoServer supports the SE 1.1 ``uom`` attribute in its extended SLD 1.0 support.

 .. note:: This extended feature is officially supported in GeoServer 2.1.0.
 It is available in GeoServer 2.0.3 if the ``-DenableDpiUomRescaling=true`` system variable is specified for the JVM.